Skip to main content

 422Request body or field validation failed.Surface the field-level loc and msg to identify the invalid field.

-Retry only transient network errors or 5xx responses.
-The 4xx codes listed above require a change in the caller.
+Retry transient network errors, 5xx responses, and 429 (after waiting Retry-After).
+The other 4xx codes listed above require a change in the caller.

 REST and MCP: choosing a surface